LaunchCodeEducation/launchcode-course-learning-objectives/unit2-data-analysis/lesson01.rst

 Running Python Code
 ^^^^^^^^^^^^^^^^^^^

-- Install and configure Python
+- Install and configure Python.
-- Create a "Hello World!" program in Python using a text editor
+- Create a "Hello World!" program in Python using a text editor.
-- Compile and run this program on the command line using ``python``
+- Compile and run this program on the command line using the ``python`` command.

 Data Types
 ^^^^^^^^^^